ddmatumu/TFnDeepLearning/guides/Install-HPC2N.md

 #### Install some Python packages
 - You can now install python modules like this: pip install --no-cache-dir <python-package> -- In our case we have several to install.
 Please download this file with requirements:[hpc2n-course-req.txt]().
-- pip install pip install -r hpc2n-course-req
+- pip install --no-cache-dir -r hpc2n-course-req.txt